shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </figure>

-Adynn is a first year plant science major with an interest in selective breeding and nutrient cycling.
-She's excited to work in this lab to learn more about the growing process and the life cycles of plants and how they can be altered!</p>
+Adynn is a Plant Science major with an interest in sustainable, international agriculture.
+She’s been working with Shannon lab exploring the many interesting opportunities within field and lab work, and especially loves being outside in the summers harvesting tubers and pollinating flowers.
+Outside of the lab, she can usually be found cooking with what she grows in her sunroom, or hanging out with her bearded dragon, Fish.</p>
  <br/>
  <br/>
  <br/>